mengyangbai/leetcode/interview/questions.md

 * Deliver Results: Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
 Despite setbacks, they rise to the occasion and never settle. 关注与输出结果

+    "Are you willing to work on your feet for ten hours, four days a week?"
+     "How do you persuade people?"
+    "Tell the story of the last time you had to apologize to someone."
+    "Who was your most difficult customer?"
+    "What is the worst mistake you ever made?"
+     "If your direct manager was instructing you to do something you disagreed with, how would you handle it?"
+    "What is the most difficult situation you have ever faced in your life?
+How did you handle it?"
+    "What would you do if you saw someone being unsafe at work?"
+     "What would you do if somehow you misdirected 10,000 units of something?"
+     "Give me an example of a time when you were 75% of the way through a project, and you had to pivot strategy--how were you able to make that into a success story?"

 # AWS
 ## Experience handling full application stacks from the OS up through custom applications